xdit-project/xDiT/README.md

 We observed that a warmup of 0 had no effect on the PixArt model.
 Users can tune this value according to their specific tasks.

-### 5. Launch an Http Service
+### 5. Launch an HTTP Service

-You can also launch an http service to generate images with xDiT.
+You can also launch an HTTP service to generate images with xDiT.

 [Launching a Text-to-Image Http Service](./docs/developer/Http_Service.md)